Trusted Mold Testing Services in Connecticut

 - Pathogenic – can cause problems for people with decreased immune systems.

 Everyone is affected differently by mold.
 The seller of a home may have lived with mold issues for years without ever feeling any effects.
-The new buyer moves in and one or all of the family members are immediately affected by the mold.
+A new buyer can then move in and one or all of the family members are immediately affected by the mold.

 Besides the health effects, mold can damage interior finishes and the structure of your home.